NASA-AMMOS/MGViz/private/eseses/README.md

 ## timeseries

 ./timeseries.py runs as a script that will download and extract time series data from sopac-ftp.ucsd.edu.
 It will replace existing time series data if new contents are found.
 An empty file containing the tar filename is left remaining to let the script know the current version of the data, which is used to determine if download and extraction of the most recent version of the file are necessary.
-Execute the following to run manually `python timeseries.py`
+Execute the following to run manually `python3 timeseries.py`

 ## velocity